jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * is the PIN correct?
 * is the amount I want, smaller or bigger than what is in the account?

-this is the :ref:`truth table` I get
+then I get this :ref:`truth table`

 ==================  ======================= =================
 PIN                 money                   withdrawal